Course Outline

 Delivery mode Task No. Assessment Product Individual or Group Weighting % What is the duration / length?
 When should I submit?
 Where should I submit it?

-All 3 Literature Review (or component) Individual 40%
+All 3 Literature Review (or component) Individual and Group 40%

 Goal:

-The goal of this written piece is to provide you the opportunity to reflect on your current skill set by addressing selection criteria for a job that interests you.
+The goal of this portfolio is to provide you the opportunity to reflect on your current skill set by addressing selection criteria for a job that interests you.
 This is an essential component of successful job applications.
+You will also reflect on your understanding of research ethics and integrity and answer scenario-based questions.

 Format: